Innovative Ways We’re Cleaning Up the Ocean and How You Can Help

 Over the last few decades, plastic has become an essential part of our everyday lives.
 From grocery bags to toys and bottles, plastic is one of the most used materials to date.
 However, this material is unfortunately causing a great deal of harm to ocean life too.

-A whopping is found in seas and oceans every year, which is bad news for marine species.
+A whopping 8 million metric tons of plastic is found in seas and oceans every year, which is bad news for marine species.
 Plastic became a popular material because of its ease of manufacture and durability, but when this trash is disposed of and finds its way into the ocean, some products and materials can take up to 600 years to break down, posing a great risk to our oceans and their inhabitants in the process.

 What is harming our oceans?

-According to the National Oceanic and Atmospheric Administration(NOAA), the top 10 include:
+According to the National Oceanic and Atmospheric Administration(NOAA), the top 10 marine debris items include:

 ● Cigarettes and cigarette filters